ros2/rclc/rclc/README.md

 Concept:

 Often multiple sensors are being used to sense the invironment for mobile robotics.
-While an IMU sensor provides data samples at a very high rate (e.g 500Hz), laser scans are availabe at a much slower frequency (e.g. 10Hz) determined by the revolution time.
+While an IMU sensor provides data samples at a very high rate (e.g. 500 Hz), laser scans are availabe at a much slower frequency (e.g. 10Hz) determined by the revolution time.
 Then the challenge is, how to deterministically fuse sensor data with different frequencies.
 This problem is depicted in Figure 5.

 <img src="doc/sensorFusion_01.png" alt="Sychronization of multiple rates" width="300" />